cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/index.rst

 - :doc:`Namespace: <namespace>` creating and managing namespaces
 - :doc:`Preferences: <preferences>` setting, retrieving, and deleting preferences
 - :doc:`Query: <query>` sending ad-hoc queries to CDAP datasets
+- :doc:`Security: <security>` granting, revoking, and listing privileges, as well as adding, retrieving, and managing *Secure Keys*
 - :doc:`Service: <service>` supports making requests to the methods of an application’s services
 - :doc:`Stream: <stream>` sending data events to a stream or to inspect the contents of a stream
 - :doc:`Transactions: <transactions>` interacting with the transaction service